sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 ### Microsoft Store apps

-Installing new Microsoft Store apps or updating your existing Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail. `Sysprep /generalize` requires that all apps are provisioned for all users; however, when you update an app from the Microsoft Store, that app becomes tied to the current user account.
+Installing new Microsoft Store apps or updating your existing Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail. `Sysprep /generalize` requires that all apps are provisioned for all users; however, when you update an app from the Microsoft Store, that app becomes tied to the logged in user account.
 The following error appears in the Sysprep log files (located at %WINDIR%\\System32\\Sysprep\\Panther):

 `<package name> was installed for a user, but not provisioned for all users.
 This package will not function properly in the sysprep image.`

 Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, provision offline-licensed Microsoft Store for Business apps for all users, or have end-users update their apps by using the Microsoft Store on their destination PCs.
 If Microsoft Store access in a managed environment is disabled by an IT administrator, end-users will not be able to update the Microsoft Store apps.